simplestats-io/laravel-client/README.md

      |
      | Define your API credentials here.
 If you are not told to change the API URL,
      | just keep the default.
 It's important to set an API token!
 You'll receive
-     | one, after creating an Instance for a Project on https://simplestats.io
+     | one, after creating your team and project on https://simplestats.io
      |
      */